isomerpages/moe-mtls-old/_Sharing-Sessions/3a-Video-Bahasa-Melayu.md

       Pengajaran bahasa ibunda tidak terhad pada penggunaan teknologi.Malah, pembelajaran teradun yang menggabungkan teknologi dengan strategi-strategi lain yang mudah dan seronok dapat menarik minat kanak-kanak.
 Sesi e-bengkel ini bertujuan untuk berkongsi pendekatan yang berkesan dalam pengajaran bahasa Melayu dengan menggunakan haiwan-haiwan dan alam sekitar di WRS sebagai bahan maujud.
 Para peserta akan didedahkan kepada konsep pendidikan berpusatkan murid seperti melengkapkan cerita, aktiviti kraf tangan, strategi ‘lihat-fikir-tanya’, ‘kod hutan!’ dan juga pendekatan lain yang boleh dijalankan di rumah ataupun di dalam bilik darjah.
 Pengajaran autentik ini merangkumi kemahiran bertutur, mendengar dan melihat yang berteraskan rangka kerja Bahasa Ibunda.
 Perkara ini menepati tujuan WRS yang ingin mendekatkan murid dengan alam sekitar dan haiwan.
 </p><br/>
  <h4 style="padding-top:12px;margin:10px;color:#a3c864;">Profile</h4>
        <p style="margin:10px;">Mr Haniman Boniran is an Education Manager with Wildlife Reserves Singapore (WRS).
-He first became involved in environmental education as a school Mr Haniman Boniran is an Education Manager with Wildlife Reserves Singapore (WRS).
 He first became involved in environmental education as a school volunteer at the Singapore Zoo in 2001.
 Over the last decade, he has worked in diverse areas of education including early childhood education, language-based education and teacher training as part of the authentic learning experiences offered at WRS.
 Partnering schools and language-based practitioners, he conducts workshops, co-creates resources and organises in-park educational programmes for teachers and students.
 Mr Haniman is in a certified institute as an Adult Learning educator and enjoys interacting with parents and partners from the community.</p>
  <h4 style="padding-top:12px;margin:10px;color:#a3c864;">Synopsis</h4>
        <p style="margin:10px;"><strong>Let’s Learn Malay at the Zoo!</strong><br/>
        With technology, the learning of Mother Tongue Languages (MTL) can be enhanced through engaging and blended learning strategies.
 This sharing session aims to share strategies that enhance Malay literacy.
 Participants will be taken virtually into the immersive environments of the Singapore Zoo to meet our animal ambassadors.
 Using photographs, videos and the “wordless book” concept specially curated by the Singapore Zoo, children’s curiosity about animals will be stimulated through creative expression and thinking routines.
 The child-centric activities covered in this session are applicable at home, in the classroom and the outdoors.
 These authentic learning activities will provide opportunities for children to enhance their listening and speaking skills such as responding in Malay, which is aligned to the learning goals highlighted in the Nurturing Early Learners (NEL) Framework for MTL.</p>